rerdakos/artificial_life/README.md

-# Robin Erdakos - Artifical Life at Northwestern
+# Robin Erdakos - Artifical Life at Northwestern 2023
-# Assignment 8 - Parallel Crawler
+# Final Project - Evolved 3D Crawler

 ## Running the code

-Follow instructions on r/ludobots to install python, pybullet and pyrosim, create a repository and change your directory accordingly. https://www.reddit.com/r/ludobots/wiki/installation/
+In order to run the simulations for the virtual creatures, follow instructions on r/ludobots to install python, pybullet and pyrosim, create a repository and change your directory accordingly.

+https://www.reddit.com/r/ludobots/wiki/installation/

 From this repository, open search.py to run the simulations and use constants.py to change parameters such as time, popualtion size and number of generations.